 The input-gain attenuator is a military-grade rotary switch that provides eight 5 dB stepped increments and a total preamplifier gain of over 73 dB.
 The output stage is controlled by a fully variable attenuator that delivers ±10 dB of fine-tune trim adjustment, enabling you to dial in the perfect gain structure for any application.
 And of course, you get +48V phantom power, polarity inversion, and a 20 dB pad, controlled by big, sturdy, military-grade switches.

-Technical explanations and descriptions of features are well and nice but when it comes to preamps, hearing is believing.
+Technical explanations and descriptions of features are well and nice but when it comes to preamps, you need to hear them in person.
 So try the ADL 600 at your favorite PreSonus® dealer and experience the thrill of using the world’s finest tube preamp.